Leadership Developments Topics

 Leadership Culture: What leadership culture have you created?
 Are their known fundamental behaviors/traits expectation of your leadership team?
 This workshop assists with tweaking/establishing a set of guidelines that allows your leaders to create and maintain your desired culture.
 We believe that most people mean well, adding basic leadership traits will allow them to align their intention with their impact.
 Hoping your managers know and demonstrate some of these necessary traits is not a plan for long term sustainable success.

-Diagnosing and Matching Leadership Styles: The golden rule says to "treat people like you want to be treated".
+Effective Leadership Styles: The golden rule says to "treat people like you want to be treated".
 While we get that, this approach could completely backfire in the work place, lead to a lack of engagement, growth and have a negative impact on business results.
 We use Ken Blanchard's Situational Leadership II, to challenge you to "treat people, like they need to be treated depending on the situation.

-Emotions in the Workplace (Cause and Effect): Have you ever worked for a manager who wears their emotions on their sleeves?
+Emotional Intelligence: Have you ever worked for a manager who wears their emotions on their sleeves?
 How productive were you, when they were having a bad day?
 As a leader, everything you do (or don't do) has a possible impact on your people.
 We use TalentSmart's EI assessment to dissect your emotional intelligence.
 You can't eliminate your emotions.
 You can however have a better understanding and handle on it's impact to get the most positive result regardless of the situation.

 Leading Through Change: Change, no matter how positive, could be disruptive.
 The one constant in a thriving work environment, is change.
 Leading in an environment of change, offers some additional challenges.
 This workshop bridges the gap.
 Let's K.I.S.S your approach, to better position yourself and team during times of change.